Granita

-Granita (/it/) or granita siciliana (/it/) is a semi-frozen dessert made with sugar, water, and various flavorings.
+Granita (/it/) or granita siciliana (/it/) is a type of sorbet made from sugar solutions flavored with lemon, coffee, or fruit juices, and stirred during freezing to produce a soft mixture made up of many tiny ice crystals.
 Originally from Sicily, it is available throughout Italy in varying forms.
 Food writer Jeffrey Steingarten says that "the desired texture seems to vary from city to city" on the island; on the west coast and in Palermo, it is at its chunkiest, and in the east, it is nearly as smooth as sorbet.

+Coffee and pistachio granita served with brioche.

+Messina is particularly associated with the creamy style of granita, served with a brioscia col tuppo (brioche) and traditionally eaten for breakfast.
+A typical preparation known as mezza con panna consists of coffee granita topped with whipped cream.